joshkel/lua-presentation/notes.md

 But...

 My scripting language of choice is Python.
 Python's motto is batteries included.
-It can parse JSON, XML, email messages, has an HTTP client and server, has a SQL database engine (SQLite), a GUI toolkit.
+It's incredibly featureful - can parse JSON, XML, email messages, has an HTTP client and server, has a SQL database engine (SQLite), a GUI toolkit.

 Here's what my Python installation folder looks like.
 57 MB of space for its standard library.
 For modern networks and disks, for a language that's installed systemwide, that's not bad at all.
 But Lua's designed to be embeddable - add it to a utility like ExtraPuTTY, it's 20 times the entire utility.